daniellim27/sistem-angkutan-cng/MD's/whatsdone_module2.md

 - **Complete SPBG filtering** across all payment operations
 - **Performance indexes** and optimized queries
 - **End-to-end SPBG functionality** working perfectly
+- **JISDOR rate integration** with automatic fetching and real-time calculations

 ### **📋 All Files Modified**
 - **Frontend**: All SPBG-related pages and components
 - **Backend**: All models, controllers, and API endpoints
 - **Database**: Complete SPBG schema with migrations
 - **Integration**: Full frontend-backend SPBG functionality
+- **JISDOR Integration**: `CreateDeliveryFromPO.tsx` with automatic rate fetching and calculations

 ### **🚀 Module 2 Status: COMPLETE!**
 **No further work is needed** - Module 2 is ready for production use! 🎉